-Dr. John Huete is a case manager with the Neurobehavioral Unit Outpatient Clinic in Kennedy Krieger Institute's Department of Behavioral Psychology.
-He is also an assistant professor in the Department of Psychiatry at the Johns Hopkins University School of Medicine.
+Dr. John Huete is a psychologist with the Neurobehavioral Unit Outpatient Clinic in Kennedy Krieger Institute's Department of Behavioral Psychology.
+He also is an assistant professor in the Department of Psychiatry at the Johns Hopkins University School of Medicine.

 Dr. Huete's research has focused on the assessment and treatment of self-injurious behavior and other severe behavior problems exhibited by individuals with developmental disabilities.
 This includes the development treatment approaches for problem behavior, as well as approaches to training caregivers to implement behavioral treatments.

 Dr. Huete's primary research interests are identifying early risk factors associated with the emergence of self-injurious behavior in infants and children, and therapeutic techniques to deliver behavioral treatments to caregivers.
 Current research focuses on identification of risk factors associated with the onset and persistence of self-injurious behavior in young children, provision of early behavioral treatment for self-injury, development of early intervention and prevention models for severe behavior disorders, evaluation of the effects of idiosyncratic factors on the results of functional analyses and the role of motivation and readiness to change in behavioral services.